Fairness at Work Episode 1 Recap: Best Practices for Revamping the Remote Workplace

 — Maria Colacurcio

-Our survey showed that nearly half of respondents believe that this would have a negative impact on future career advancement due to lack of facetime with management and missing out on the informal proximity and relationship building benefits that come along with it.
-What is the consequence for corporate America if women and minorities are more likely to opt for remote work?
+Our survey showed that nearly half of respondents believe that long-term remote work would have a negative impact on future career advancement due to lack of facetime with management and missing out on the informal proximity and relationship building benefits that come along with it.

 • Consider what groups are most impacted: Women and minorities — the groups that already struggle with pay disparities and career setbacks — are concerned about going back to the office, but worried about the impact of staying home.